Need Help? We are right here!

 Get IdP Metadata Details to upload to Google Apps:

 If you want some of your users to sign in to Google directly, you can move those users into an organizational unit (OU) or group.
 Then, manage SSO settings for the OU or group so that those users are authenticated by Google rather than using your third-party IdP.
 Follow the following steps:

 Note: Get started is only available if you’ve already enabled your third-party SSO profile.

-Note: If the SSO profile assignment for an OU or group differs from your domain-wide profile assignment, an
+Note: If the SSO profile assignment for an OU or group differs from your domain-wide profile assignment,

-basis.
+per-user basis.
 The Users view let you check the setting for a specific user.

 If you want to turn off the third-party authentication for all your users without changing the SSO profile assignment for OUs or groups, you can disable the third-party SSO profile: